-The University’s “Start Here” advertising campaign is running until September, with radio, press and billboard adverts across the Black Country, Shropshire, Stafford and the wider West Midlands.
+The University’s “Discover what you’re made of…” advertising campaign is running throughout August, with radio, press and billboard adverts across the Black Country, Shropshire, Stafford and the wider West Midlands.

 The new Clearing website pages give detailed information about what courses are available and how students can apply when they receive their results.

-Andrew Rigby, a Multimedia Journalism degree student who joined the University in 2016, said: “If I want others to take anything from my story, it’s that even when things don’t go your way and it looks like nothing good is coming, pick yourself up and keep going until you get where you want to be.
+Andrew Rigby, a Multimedia Journalism degree student who joined the University in 2016 and is due to graduate this September, said: “If I want others to take anything from my story, it’s that even when things don’t go your way and it looks like nothing good is coming, pick yourself up and keep going until you get where you want to be.

 For anyone who already has their results, applications for courses can be started now through our Clearing website.
-Call the Clearing Hotline on 01902 518585 or contact us through our Social Media channels Twitter@wlv_uni or Facebook/uniwolverhampton.
+Call the Clearing Hotline on 01902 518585 or contact us through our Social Media channels: